Angat, Bulacan: Climate

-Angat is subdivided into 16 barangays:

 Demographics

 In the 2020 census, the population of Angat, Bulacan, was 65,617 people, with a density of sigfig 65,617/74.00.

 Religion

-The people of Angat are mostly devout Catholics.
+The people of Angat are mostly devout Roman Catholics.
 Their patron saint is Saint Monica.
-It displays baroque architecture, with its interior replicating the Sistine Chapel, recently remodeled but preserving its old architecture.
+The Santa Monica de Angat Church displays baroque architecture, with its interior replicating the Sistine Chapel, recently remodeled but preserving its old architecture.
 In 1983, the Parish of the town celebrated its Tricentennial Foundation.

-Today, Angat has already Three Catholic Parishes within the town — the Saint Paul the Apostle Parish in Barangay Niugan, the Santa Rita de Cascia Parish in Barangay Binagbag, and the Santa Monica Parish in Poblacion.
+Today, Angat is divided into three parishes and one quasi-parish under the Vicariate of Baliuag, Roman Catholic Diocese of Malolos: the Saint Paul the Apostle Parish in Barangay Niugan, the Santa Rita de Cascia Parish in Barangay Binagbag, Santa Monica de Angat Parish in Poblacion, and Immaculate Conception Quasi-Parish in Barangay Marungko.

 Other religious groups include the Members Church of God International popularly known as Ang Dating Daan, Iglesia ni Cristo, and Jehovah's Witness, Methodists, Aglipayans, Adventists, Baptists, Mormons.
 There also some Evangelical, Pentecostal, Charismatic churches, ministries, fellowships and religious groups.
 Islam (Muslims) could also be found.